Balor

 In Irish mythology, Balor or Balar was a leader of the Fomorians, a group of malevolent supernatural beings, and considered the most formidable.
 He is often described as a giant with a large eye that wreaks destruction when opened.
-Balor takes part in the Battle of Mag Tuired, and is primarily known from the tale in which he is killed by his grandson Lugh of the Tuatha Dé Danann.
+Balor takes part in the Battle of Mag Tuired, and is primarily known from the tale in which he is killed by his grandson Lugh of the Tuatha Dé Danann, son of Cian.
 He has been interpreted as a personification of the scorching sun, and has also been likened to figures from other mythologies, such as the Welsh Ysbaddaden and the Greek Cyclops.

 Name

 The name Balor may come from Common Celtic *Boleros, meaning "the flashing one".

 In the early literature he is also referred to as Balor Béimnech (Balor the smiter), Balor Balcbéimnech (Balor the strong smiter), Balor Birugderc (Balor of the piercing-eye), Balor mac Doit meic Néid (Balor, son of Dot son of Nét) or Balor ua Néit (Balor, grandson of Nét).

-Later forms are Balor Béimeann or Balar Bemen (Ogygia, 1685), and Balór na Súile Nimhe (Balor of the Evil Eye).
+Later forms are Balor Béimeaen or Balar Bemen (Ogygia, 1685), and Balór na Súile Nimhe (Balor of the Evil Eye).